Trusted

 Here are the traits that make the Nano S worth your time:

-The quality of the OLED screen of the Ledger Nano S packs is next level.
-While the screen size is limited to 7mm x 25mm, the visibility is more than adequate to help you set up and use the wallet, even outdoors.
-What works best is that you can rotate the screen, bringing in the second-screen vibe.
-On top of that, the black background really makes the blue text pop.
-Plus, you can adjust the screen brightness and invert colors as needed.
+The Ledger Nano S’s OLED screen is of exceptional quality.
+While the screen size is limited to 7mm x 25mm, its visibility is more than adequate for setting up and using the wallet, even outdoors.
+Additionally, you can rotate the screen for a dual-screen effect, and the black background enhances the blue text’s visibility.
+The screen brightness is adjustable, and you can invert colors as needed for better visibility.

 Durability